MacroUniverse/SLISCt/README.md

 * Class members variables should start with `m_` for clearity, and avoid name confliction with member function arguments.
 * Use SFINAE macro `SLISC_IF(bool)` to limit template instanciation.
 * Templates must work for all possible instanciations.
 * Default constructors must be `protected` and empty, so that it can be most efficient, and can be used as GPU global variable.
+However, `new` or `std::vector` will require the default constructor.
+Also, the destructor will give an error when deleting an uninitialized container.
+I'll keep it this way for now, and think about it later.
 * use `m_N` to determin if `delete[]` should be used, never set `m_p` to `nullptr`.

 ## TODO